Meran1995/Functions/README.md

 # Functions
-A small project that learnt me to write m code cleaner.
+A small project that learnt me to write my code cleaner.